AlextheYounga/us-federal-code/usc/title-15-commerce-and-trade/chapter-2d-investment-companies-and-advisers/subchapter-ii-investment-advisers/sec-80b-3.md

 (ii) a company which has elected to be a business development company pursuant to section 80a–53 of this title and has not withdrawn its election; or

-(B) any investment adviser that is registered with the Commodity Futures Trading Commission as a commodity trading advisor and advises a private fund, provided that, if after July 21, 2010, the business of the advisor should become predominately the provision of securities-related advice, then such adviser shall register with the Commission.<sup><a href="#80b-3_1_target" name="80b-3_1">1</a></sup>
+(B) any investment adviser that is registered with the Commodity Futures Trading Commission as a commodity trading advisor and advises a private fund, provided that, if after July 21, 2010, the business of the advisor should become predominately the provision of securities-related advice, then such adviser shall register with the Commission;

 (7) any investment adviser, other than any entity that has elected to be regulated or is regulated as a business development company pursuant to section 80a–53 of this title, who solely advises—